muxinc/media-chrome/.github/CONTRIBUTING.md

 If you wrote the commit messages with correct conventional commit style select `conventional`.
 If not, choose the correct semver version `patch`, `minor`, `major`.
 After click the "Run workflow" button to start the release.
-1. After a few minutes a new release will be made and the most important things will have been published.
-The NPM package, the version tags and the Github release.
-The only thing left is merging the release commits to the `main` branch.
+1. After a few minutes a new release will be published including a NPM package, the version tags and a Github release.
-1. Check the [Releases](https://github.com/muxinc/media-chrome/releases) page and in the left sidebar click the link of the newly created version tag.
-1. Now open the "Switch branches/tags" dropdown and create a new branch by entering a new branch name and pressing return.
-1. Next create a new [Pull Request](#pull-requests) from the branch, get approval and merge the PR.
 That's it!